f4exb/sdrangel/plugins/feature/startracker/readme.md

 * The overhead position of the Sun, Moon and selected star can be displayed on the Map Feature.
 * It can display local Sidereal time, solar flux density and sky temperature.
 * It can plot the line of sight through the Milky Way.
+* It can send the target to the Sky Map plugin, to display associated imagery in a variety of wavelengths.
+It can also use the Sky Map to set the target.
 * The plugin can communicate with Stellarium, allowing Stellarium to control SDRangel as though it was a telescope and for the direction the antenna is pointing to be displayed in Stellarium.

 <h2>Settings</h2>